CoFH/cofh.github.io/docs/energy-cell/index.md

 of three modes:

 Ignored
 : Redstone control is disabled.
-The energy cell accepts energy, and emits it whenever possible.
+The energy cell emits energy whenever possible.
 This is the default mode.

 Low
-: The energy cell accepts and emits energy when *not* powered.
-When powered, it stops accepting and emitting energy.
+: The energy cell emits energy when *not* powered.
+When powered, it stops emitting energy.

 High
-: The energy cell only accepts and emits energy when powered.
+: The energy cell only emits energy when powered.

 The current mode can be set using the Redstone Control tab in the energy cell's GUI.